rapticore/gcp-onboarding/README.md

 2. Google Cloud Command Line Deployment
 - Install Terraform by following HashiCorp's official documentation for your operating system.
 - Install Google Cloud CLI (gcloud) and configure Google Cloud account for deploying the stack using the gcloud CLI.
 Please consult Google Cloud documentation on gcloud CLI installation and configure gcloud authentication.
-- Download the terraform template on your device from [this link](https://raw.githubusercontent.com/rapticore/gcp-onboarding/refs/heads/main/terraform-cli/main.tf).
+- Download the terraform template for cli with terraform on your device from [this link](https://raw.githubusercontent.com/rapticore/gcp-onboarding/refs/heads/main/terraform-cli/main.tf).
 - Once both Terraform and gcloud are configured, run the following commands replacing:
   - YOUR-PROJECT-ID: Your Google Cloud project ID
   - YOUR-RAPTICORE-ID: Your Rapticore account ID (12 digits)